Stay Puft Marshmallow Man: Post-movie appearances

 In the Tobin's Spirit Guide, it is revealed that since the defeat by the Ghostbusters, Gozer has been trying to assume a more powerful avatar to correct its mistake.

 In the reboot film Ghostbusters (2016), which sets in another narrative universe, Stay-Puft makes a brief appearance as a possessed Thanksgiving parade balloon that pinned the Ghostbusters Abby Yates, Jillian Holtzmann, and Patty Tolan to the ground before being saved by Erin Gilbert, who bursts the balloon.
 Stay-Puft's role as a hundred foot tall rampaging monster is replaced by the sketch ghost from the Ghostbusters' logo who was morphed into a giant-sized version of itself assumed by Rowan North, the film's antagonist.

 Two Mini-Pufts, as appeared in the film Ghostbusters: Afterlife, created by Brynn Metheney.

-2021's Ghostbusters: Afterlife revealed that the events of the original Ghostbusters did not tarnish the reputation of the mascot.
+2021's Ghostbusters: Afterlife revealed that the events of the original Ghostbusters did not tarnish the reputation of the mascot but created a prominence for it.
 Tiny-sized versions of it (labeled as "Mini-Pufts") make their appearances as Gozer's mischievous minions for purposes of sabotages, deceptions, and distractions.
 Like Gozer's Destructor Form, they look funny, adorable, seemingly innocent and, additionally, harmless in size (each is 3.5 in tall) on the outside.
 However, the Mini-Pufts are chaotic, like their master, and can do plenty of damage as a swarm.
 In Ghostbusters terminology, they would be Class 5 manifestations, similar to the Marshmallow Minis in Ghostbusters: The Video Game.
 Numbers of voice actors including Ira Heiden, Sarah Natochenny, and Shelby Young voiced the Mini-Pufts.

 The Mini-Pufts also appear in Ghostbusters: Rise of the Ghost Lord.
 They returned in Ghostbusters: Frozen Empire as the Ghostbusters' captives.
 In the film, Ray Stantz keeps the surviving Mini-Pufts for company in his bookstore because of his fondness with the Stay-Puft Marshmallows Man, but Podcast hates them ever since they attacked him in the Ecto-1 at Summerville and would try to destroy them with his mallet without Ray's knowing.
-Later, rival deity Garraka usurp command of the Mini-Pufts from Gozer in its absence, during which they attack Podcast in the car again while the Ghostbusters fighting the deity, much to his vexation.
+Later, rival deity Garraka usurps command of the Mini-Pufts from Gozer in its absence, during which they attack Podcast in the car again while the Ghostbusters fight the deity, much to his vexation.